 Which ESG regulations are set to influence the fashion industry?

-The inevitable acceleration of climate change and environmental damage associated with unsustainable fashion necessitates the implementation of policies and regulations that pave the way towards a more sustainable fashion industry.
-Meanwhile, ensuring that the fashion industry is socially responsible requires laws which ensure workers are not subject to exploitation.
-As such, there are several new laws that have been proposed on a global-scale in response to increased attention surrounding ESG and fashion.
+Meanwhile, ensuring that the fashion industry is socially responsible requires laws that ensure workers are not subject to exploitation.
+As such, several new ESG regulations have been proposed globally in response to increased attention surrounding ESG and fashion.

 Within the European Union (EU)